Sutcliffe Park

 Sutcliffe Park is a 16.7 hectare public park in Eltham in the Royal Borough of Greenwich in London.
 It is located west of Eltham town centre, east of Lee Green, north of Horn Park and south of Kidbrooke.

 Park features

 A large part of the park is a local nature reserve and a Site of Borough Importance for Nature Conservation, Grade II.
-The site attracts wildlife such as dragonflies, damselflies, herons, little egrets, kingfishers, reed warblers and snipe.
+The site attracts wildlife such as dragonflies, damselflies, grey herons, little egrets, kingfishers, reed warblers and snipe.
 Sutcliffe Park is roughly square in shape and approximately 400m across.
 The River Quaggy meanders through the park, from the southeast corner to the northwest corner.
 The park contains an athletics track, outdoor gym, children's play park, a car park and bicycle locking facilities mostly on the south side, several small lakes on the northwest side, and a larger lake on the northeast side, all close by to the River Quaggy.